Wild Rice River (North Dakota)

 The Wild Rice River is a tributary of the Red River of the North, approximately 251 mi long, in southeastern North Dakota in the United States.
 Via the Red River, Lake Winnipeg, and the Nelson River, it is part of the watershed of Hudson Bay.
-The Wild Rice River drains an area of 2233 sqmi in the Red River Valley region.
+The Wild Rice River drains an area of 2233 mi2 in the Red River Valley region.
 Its tributaries also drain a small part of northeastern South Dakota.
 Despite its length, it is a fairly small stream, flowing at an average rate of approximately 100 ft3/s.

 The river was so named for the former abundance of wild rice along its course.